Keyword ranking alone doesn’t mean anything. Find out how Keyword Intelligence can get you other insights to fully uncover its potential.

 From the dashboard, you can see the following metrics for each of your keyword rankings:

 - SERP Features (People Also Ask, Knowledge Graph, Video etc.)

 - Your Position

-The best thing about our Ranking Intelligence is that you don’t need to check your keyword ranking every time.
-Our module will crawl on your website on a regular basis to find out if there are any new keywords that are being ranked on Google SERP.
+The best thing about our Rank Intelligence is that you don’t need to check your keyword ranking every time.
+It will crawl on your website on a regular basis to find out if there are any new keywords that are being ranked on Google SERP.